Ferdy89/dotfiles/README.md

 * In tmux, the leader key is switched to C-s for convenience
 * In vim, C-p fuzzy searches file names, :Ag searches file contents
 * In vim, C-m shows the file tree structure, C-u shows git blame sidebar
-* Vim abbreviations: 'pry' and 'frozes'
 * In tmux, use Leader | and Leader - to create vertical and horizontal splits
-* Control which nested tmux session is active with Shift-up and Shift-down

 ### Vim Ale plugins